modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation.md

 For the bot to be able to self-install for a user, it is a requirement that a Office 365 Global Admin of that tenant grants admin consent.

 1. This can be done by [generating a URL](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#construct-the-url-for-granting-tenant-wide-admin-consent).
 You will require the customers tenant ID and the application registration ID of the bot.
-Contact someone in dev to retrieve if needed.
+Contact someone in Modality Support Team to retrieve if needed.

 2. These are the permissions **Microsoft Graph Permissions (Application)** that will be required:
    - **TeamsAppInstallation.ReadWriteSelfForUser.All** Read and write installation data - Allows the app to read, install, upgrade, and uninstall itself to any user, without a signed-in user.
 Does not give the ability to read application-specific settings.